jkreller/vs-websocket-chat/README.md

 # vs-websocket-chat

 A WebSocket chat made with websockets/ws, React.js, Express.js and MongoDB.
+You can found a deployed version of it here: https://vs-websocket-chat.herokuapp.com/

 All of the following commands should be executed in the app root directory.